themabus/PDS-Assembly-Dox/README.md

 * older PDSZ80 projects appear to compile well with P2Z80<br>
 * P2Z80 has additional __SEND ROMFILE,file.ext,128__ & __SEND ROM__ commands discussed here:<br>
 https://worldofspectrum.org/forums/discussion/9588/
-* if you have other versions of PDS, particularly PDS/2 for 6502<br>
+* if you have other versions of PDS, particularly PDS/2 for Z80 v2.72 / 6502 v2.73 (or above)<br>
 please upload them on archive.org or github or some other public place<br>